 There have been a lot of Assassin’s Creed games, but some are clearly better than others.
 Here is every major AC game ranked from worst to best.

-While excitement is brewing about the mysterious Assassin’s Creed Infinity, we felt it was time to take a look back at the series and rank the mainline entries from best to worst.
+With all the excitement around Assassin’s Creed Infinity, this year’s back-to-basics Assassin’s Creed Mirage, game – not to mention the mysterious Japanese adventure codenamed Red, we felt it was time to take a look back at the series and rank the mainline entries from best to worst.
 While Assassin’s Creed is a hugely successful and popular franchise, it’s not exactly been consistent when it comes to quality.

 Some Assassin’s Creed games have been considered groundbreaking classics, while others deserve to be forgotten by history.
 So, what’s the best AC game?
-And which ones should stay on the shelve forever?
+And which ones should stay buried forever like a lost Apple of Eden?

 10. Assassin’s Creed